metisova/pawsitive_choice/README.md

 - External Links: Users can find more information about a brand by clicking on an external link that redirects to the brand's website.
 - Dark Mode: The app includes a dark mode feature that allows users to switch between light and dark themes.

+## Target Audience

+The Positive Choice app is primarily designed for mobile users, as its scanning abilities are limited by the quality of the device's camera.

 ## Technologies Used

 The Positive Choice app is built using the following technologies: